 The short answer is “yes” the temperature of the water has a significant impact on the taste of the coffee.

-If the temperature of the water is too high, it will over-extract the compounds of coffee grounds like oils, acids, and caffeine, and your coffee will taste too bitter and burnt.
+If the water is too hot for French Press, it will over-extract the compounds of coffee grounds like oils, acids, and caffeine, and your coffee will taste too bitter and burnt.

 195 to 205 degrees is the temperature recommended by baristas and coffee professionals from all over the World.
 So always make sure that the water you are pouring into the French Press coffee maker has this temperature if you want to enjoy the authentic flavors of coffee.
 No matter what type of coffee you are brewing, this will always be the most suitable temperature for extracting coffee compounds.